ldiex/quartz/content/Academic Notes/Computer Science/Boolean Satisfiability Problem (SAT).md

 # Definition
-A [[propositional logic]] *formula*, also called *Boolean expression*, is built from variables, operators AND, OR, NOT, and parentheses.
+A [[Propositional Logic]] *formula*, also called *Boolean expression*, is built from variables, operators AND, OR, NOT, and parentheses.

 A *formula* is said to be *satisfiable* if it can be made TRUE by assigning appropriate logical values (i.e. TRUE, FALSE) to its variables.